TOAST-DOCS/DDoS-Guard/zh/Overview.md

 ## DDoS Guard features and benefits

-* Quickly detects and fends off DDoS attacks by inspecting all real-time inbound traffic.
-* Provides optimized protection against DDoS attacks with response policy and traffic learning features tailored to each customer.
-* Effectively blocks large volume attacks or attacks on the application hierarchy with multifactor response filter and validation features.
+* Analyze all incoming traffic in real-time to quickly detect and defend against DDoS attacks.
+Additionally, when overseas-originated DDoS attacks are difficult to defend against, country-based defense is possible under customer consultation.
+* Learn traffic based on customer environment and apply optimized response policies to effectively mitigate and defend against DDoS attacks.
-* Depending on the customer traits, you can provide DDoS response method (always/manual/automatic) to operate flexibly response system.
+* Provide DDoS response methods (always-on/automatic) according to the customer service’s features to flexibly operate response systems.
-* Dedicated security control teams use constant monitoring (24 x 7) and status propagation to quickly identify the DDoS attack status.
+* The dedicated security monitoring teams can quickly identify DDoS attack situations through 24-hour, 365-day (24 x 365) monitoring and the propagation of situations.
-* Provides periodic reports about DDoS detection and response daily/monthly.
+* Operations for customer security can be enhanced through daily/monthly reports on DDoS attack detection and response.

 ## DDoS Guard key features

-### Basic
+### Basic service (free)

-* Monitors inbound traffic to cloud in real time
+* Monitor all traffic incoming to cloud in real time and protect NHN Cloud infrastructure based on common thresholds.
-* Responds to DDoS attacks to protect internal resources
+* Common policies are integrated thresholds applied to various customer services.
+And it cannot guarantee failure situations, such as availability for customer services, when DDoS attacks occur, so a Managed service (paid) is recommended.

-### Managed
+### Managed service (paid)

-* Manages the customized DDoS policies
+* Customer-customized DDoS policy management and operations can secure availability and stability of target services and defend against threats in advance.
-* Sets the threshold based on the traffic learning
+* Defend against DDoS attacks through optimized threshold settings and validation based on traffic learning.
-* Defends applications from tiered attacks through validation
+* Always-on/automatic defense policies can be flexibly configured according to characteristics such as customer service environments.
+* The encrypted traffic supports L4 attack mitigation.
-* Allows automatic or manual response depending on the nature of the service
+* Rapid response is possible through the propagation of the detailed DDoS attack information.
-* Propagates detailed information about DDoS attacks

 ### Report

-* Daily/monthly report
+* Support effective security threat management by providing daily/monthly reports.